Gift of Property between Spouses

 Where a property is subject to a mortgage the gift involves a little more work.

-David and Sammy will sign the Land Registry forms but will also need to sign a Declaration of Trust which will confirm that David owns the equity in the property (the value of the property after the outstanding mortgage has been deducted) and it is this equity that is the subject of the gift.
+Both David and Sammy will sign the Land Registry forms but will also need to sign a Declaration of Trust.
+This will confirm that David owns the equity in the property (the value of the property after the outstanding mortgage has been deducted) and it is this equity that is the subject of the gift.

-As the legal title to the property cannot be changed (because of the mortgage) a restriction will be placed over the Land Registry title to the property which will state that if the property is sold then the sale proceeds will need to be distributed in accordance with the Declaration of Trust.
+As the legal title to the residence cannot be changed (because of the mortgage).
+A restriction will be placed over the Land Registry title to the property which will state that if the house is sold then the sale proceeds will need to be distributed in accordance with the Declaration of Trust.
 This Declaration of Trust will confirm that the mortgage will need to be paid first along with any other associated charges and the value left is to be shared as detailed within the Declaration of Trust.
 As we are aware, David wanted Sammy to have 50% of the equity however, if he gifted her a difference percentage, this would be shown in the document.